 We assist hard-working farmers who look after their land, so the land can continue to work hard for us.

-Farmland Advantage works with farmers to enhance the natural values on their land.
-These natural values are often referred to as ‘ecosystem services’; services of a natural environment that benefits humans.
-They are values that are not traded in the markets but have great value to us all.
-They can include areas like wetlands that filter and purify water, and forests that clean the air and provide habitat for healthy wildlife populations.
+Farmland Advantage works with farmers to enhance natural values on their land through a Payment for Ecosystem Services (PES) model.
+These natural values, or ‘Ecosystem services’, are the benefits that a natural environment provides to people.
+They are services that cannot be easily bought or sold but have great value to us all.
+Natural areas that provide ecosystem services include wetlands that purify water, rivers that support healthy salmon populations, grasslands that act as carbon sinks, and forests that clean the air and provide habitat for healthy wildlife populations.

 Program Timeline